 The Kalamazoo Astronomical Society has prepared the telescope for public use by filling an accessory bag with a red light headlamp (so as not to interfere with night vision), a guide to the constellations, a Stellarium Planetarium Software CD, a laminated moon map, and a set of easy-to-follow instructions.
 Using the telescope is similar to using a point-and-shoot camera: start with the finding scope to point the telescope at a specific object, then look through the lens and focus on the moon, planets, stars, or deep sky objects.
 The Kalamazoo Astronomical Society is a volunteer nonprofit organization that promotes stargazing and astronomy by sponsoring programs like Public Observing Sessions and Star Parties.
 You can find their information at http://www.kasonline.org/.
 A link to the user’s manual for the telescope can be found here

 Stargazers, did you know?
 Michigan’s Dark Sky Park

 One of Michigan’s hidden treasures for skygazers is the Emmet County Dark Sky Park, located at Headlands property, a 600-acre thickly forested gem situated along the clear blue expanse of Lake Michigan just west of Mackinaw City.
 One of only 5 places in the United States with this designation, it achieved this due the lack of light pollution that allows for pristine views of the night sky, so it is an ideal place to view events such as meteor showers.
 This area is protected from development that would impinge on views of the night sky, and has a growing schedule of astronomy education events.

-A schedule of Dark Sky Park events can be found at
+A schedule of events for The Headlands, Michigan’s International Dark Sky Park in Emmet County, can be found here